CONSULTATION FEE RANGE

 In 1975, Alaska became only the second American state to decriminalize cannabis.
 The Ravin v.
 State case of the same year ruled that an adult was allowed to possess a small amount of weed in the home for personal use.
 In 1982, the state decriminalized the possession of an ounce outside the home and four ounces at home.
-Marijuana was briefly re-criminalized in 1990, but it was struck down in 1993.
+Marijuana was briefly re-criminalized in 1990, but that law was struck down in 1993.

-You need to schedule a doctor’s appointment.
+First, you need to schedule a doctor’s appointment.
 Make sure you bring your medical records with you.
 During the consultation, the physician will ask you several questions about your condition and complete a physical examination.
 The goal is to determine whether you are a good candidate for medical marijuana.

 In general, the appointment will last 15-20 minutes.
 If the doctor believes you will benefit from MMJ, they will give you a signed physician’s statement.
 In Alaska, you can only use a doctor that has personally examined you within the previous 16 months.